postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-intro_to_api_documentation.md

 To [access the private view](/docs/postman/api_documentation/viewing_documentation), click "View in web" in the Postman app or in the "Team Library".

 The public view is accessible in the public link and is generated when you [publish your documentation](/docs/postman/api_documentation/publishing_public_docs).
-This link displays right after your documentation is published.
+The public link displays after your documentation is published.
 The documentation is also accessible in the "Published" dropdown in the private documentation view.

 ### Creating a documentation